You’re a serious phone videographer; otherwise, you wouldn’t be interested in the Moment Anamorphic lens.

 The app also works exceptionally well for both phone photography and phone videography.

-If you want to compare the Moment Pro Camera App against 36 other photo apps, then click here.
+If you want to compare the Moment Pro Camera App against our go to pro camera app, then click here.

 Tell the app which of Moment’s lenses your shooting with and watch it do the rest.
 It’s worth noting that the app is no longer getting updated on Android.